pkarsy/rfboot/help/The-First-Project.md

 ```
 make isp
 ```
-If your project uses a crystal you can edit again "rfboot/compile_settings.mk" or
+If your project uses a crystal you can edit again "rfboot/compile_settings.mk" or simply
 ```
 make xtal
 ```
-Rfboot works perfectly with (uncalibrated 10% error) internal oscillator because the SPI interface does not need a +-2% accurate clock source as Serial needs.
+Rfboot works perfectly with (uncalibrated up to 10% error) internal oscillator because the SPI interface does not need a +-2% accurate clock source as Serial needs.
 Now put the atmega and the other components in the breadboard.
 Power the board and then